 What’s Trust Got to Do With It?

-Ask ten people what that word trust means, and you’ll get twenty different responses.
-However you define it, experts agree that trust is the critical ingredient in effective relationships.
+Ask ten people what the word trust means, and you’ll get twenty different responses.
+However you define it, experts agree that trust is the critical ingredient ineffective relationships.
 Someone once said that Trust is like money – it takes hours to earn it but seconds to lose.

 On the flip side, what words that come to mind that you feel make a person untrustworthy?
 What is it that causes you not to trust them?
 How would you describe untrustworthiness?

 You may have included words/phrases such as not keeping promises, lying or can’t keep a secret.
 These untrustworthy behaviors are “Trust Busters”.
 To help us identify what makes someone trustworthy, let’s go back to the basics, the ABCDs so to speak.
 People will trust you if they think you are one or more of the following:

 Do your job, be competent, and possess the skills to get things done, and consistently achieve goals.